Acidipropionibacterium timonense: Taxonomy and Evolution

 For phylogenetic analysis, 16S ribosomal RNA PCR was used to identity and classify A. timonense.
 Genetic classification of 16S RNA found that L. massiliense, A. massiliensis, and G. timonensis were closely related, while A. timonense was more closely related to Cutibacterium acnes, Cutibacterium avidum, and Cutibacterium granulosum.
 A. timonense is also related to the propionibacterium genus, and is part of the larger propionibacteriaceae family.
 A phylogenetic tree comparing A. timonense to genetically similar species is shown below:

 Description and Cell Biology

 A. timonense is a gram-positive, non-endospore forming, non-motile, and faculative anaerobic bacterium.
 The bacteria is 0.8 μm in width and 1.2 μm long with a coccobacilli (short rod) shape.
 The cell wall is primarily made up of 15-carbon fatty acid chains.
-A. timonense has been observed to grow between 28°C and 45°C, with optimal growth occurring at 37°C. A. timonense's pH range is between 6.5 to 8.0, with optimum growth at 7.5.
+A. timonense has been observed to grow between 28°C and 45°C, with optimal growth occurring at 37°C. A. timonense's pH range is between 6.5 and 8.0, with optimum growth at 7.5.
 Colonies of A. timonense are circular, cream-colored, and non-haemolytic.
 Metabolically, A. timonense is capable of hydrolysing aesculin and gelatine, and ferments cellobiose, maltose, glucose, glycerol, sucrose, and trehalose, along with most other sugars.
 A. timonense is unable to produce urease and, thus, cannot reduce nitrates.
 Additionally, it cannot ferment arabinose, rhamnose, sorbitol and xylose.